-Real Milk Paint is a leading-class, environmentally safe product for use within any painting project.
+Real Milk Paint is a leading-class, environmentally safe product made from powdered purified casein and pigments that is for use within any DIY painting project.
 But the value of the milk paint and the quality of the final result is partly derived from how well the project is prepared.
-This means that before you begin your paintwork, it’s important to learn more about project preparation.
-In this latest article, we’ll outline 3 tips for prepping your milk paint project that will help create the results you want.
+This means that before you begin painting furniture or wood, it’s important to learn more about project prep work.
+In this latest article, we’ll outline 5 tips for prepping your milk paint project that will help create the results you want.

 An important element to take into consideration before prepping your milk paint project is the mixing requirements for milk paint.
 One part water to one part powdered paint should be the optimal ratio for outstanding paint appeal.
 But it’s important that you keep mixing the paint with the water until you find the right consistency for your particular project.
 After mixing the water with the paint, leave the mixture to blend for 20 minutes.
 Then, after you begin painting, keep mixing the paint every 20 minutes to retain the ideal consistency.

-To discover more about milk paint’s benefits and tips for its use within your home projects, speak with our expert team today.
+To discover more about milk paint’s benefits and tutorials for its use within your home projects, speak with our expert team today.